bigcommerce/dev-docs/docs/api-docs/getting-started/authentication.md

 ### Unauthenticated Storefront API endpoints

 The Storefront API allows you to make client-side requests for carts, checkouts, and orders using JavaScript or an alternative language that compiles to run in the browser.
-It is a convenience collection of operations that affect one customer at a time.
+It's a convenience collection of operations that affect one customer at a time.
 These endpoints are unauthenticated and may be low-risk for your store's use case.
 You can perform authenticated versions of the same operations using GraphQL or the Store Management REST APIs.

 ## Resources